 The most traditional type of fixed expander is called a hyrax.
 A hyrax has a small lock in the middle of it that sits next to the roof of the mouth.
 The lock is turned with a key, which delivers the force to expand the upper jaw.
 The lock is turned at a rate prescribed by the orthodontist and will vary from patient to patient.

-There are many of types of fixed expanders in addition to a hyrax, such as a quad helix or a Haas expander.
+There are many types of fixed expanders in addition to a hyrax, such as a quad helix or a Haas expander.

-At What Age Should My Child Get An Expander?
+At What Age Should My Child Get an Expander?

 Timing is everything in life, and an orthodontic expander is no different.